• Skip to primary navigation

 Freeze either uncut in the pan or cut in individual sized servings and sealed in a vacuum sealer.

-I like to put them in an airtight container with wax paper between the layers.
-Either way they'll freeze well for 3 to 4 months.
+I also like to put them in an airtight container with wax paper between the layers.
+Either way, they'll freeze well for 3 to 4 months.

 💭 Things to know

-• For the best brownies make sure your eggs are room temperature.
+2. For the best results make sure you have everything at room temperature.

-• Don't use leavening like baking powder or baking soda - you don't want these brownies to rise.
+4. Don't use a leavening agent like baking powder or baking soda - you don't want these brownies to rise.

 What makes these homemade brownies more fudgy and chewy?